riceissa/issarice.com/drafts/spaced-repetition.md

 fragments, and after you've mastered that, you're given the "full load" to memorize. but that seems tricky/time consuming to me, so i'm just going with the full load at the start.

+# experiments I should try

+- entering in cards for some definitions/theorems in a single card, and for some as multiple cards, and seeing which are more fun to review/result in remembering things better.
+- mixing in reviews during the day rather than doing all reviews at night.